 The academic admissions process is generally broken down into two categories: 1) academic performance, and 2) personal and professional characteristics.

-Nearly every North American medical school requires applicants to participate in an interview as part of the admissions process.
+Most professional education programs require applicants to participate in an interview as part of the admissions process.
 These interviews are intended to assess characteristics like work ethic, ambition, creativity, empathy and kindness, along with motivation and problem-solving skills.

 Most schools consider the interview an important portion of their admissions process, hence a considerable amount of faculty time is dedicated to both arranging and conducting the meetings.
 But the time cost doesn’t necessarily mean that the interviews are effective.
 To be effective, the interview results must demonstrate both high reliability and validity.
 As it turns out, they rarely do.

+Research on interviews first looked at the medical admissions process.
 Back in 1981, medical schools hadn’t established a way to evaluate the effectiveness of their own interviews.
 Instead, they relied on academic literature to demonstrate their reliability and validity — literature that didn’t offer conclusive evidence.
 A study by Puryear and colleagues from that same year couldn’t even describe the factors that interviews specifically measure.

 Results from another study in 1991 added to the evidence that interviews have questionable reliability and validity.
 The authors advised that unless schools were willing to spend a substantial amount of time and resources to train interviewers and construct highly structured interview formats, they should consider dropping interviews as an admission tool all together.
 And, they warned, even if schools did decide to take this course of action, they could not be assured that the interviews would make a difference in the admissions process.